kokoben/nba-dashboard/README.md

 ## To run it locally
 1. Clone the repo
-2. CD into the folder and run `npm install` followed by `npm run dev`
+2. Navigate to the project directory and run `npm install` followed by `npm run dev`

+**Note:** Requires Node.js 22.22 or later.
+Node.js 24 is recommended.